Steven-Theuerl/Steven-Theuerl/README.md

 ## Hello 👻

-I'm making a living building things, and learning new ways to build new things with software.
-I love what I do, it's a passion, hobby, job, and lifestyle.
+I'm making a living building things, and learning new ways to build new things with software. \n I love what I do, it's a passion, hobby, job, and lifestyle.

 ### Tech & Tools